 National Nurses Week was started by the American Nurses Association 1993 to celebrate the 4 million hardworking nurses for their outstanding dedication to the profession.

-Each May, there are 7 days of opportunity for nurses to reflect on their patient care experiences and congratulate each other for all of their hard and selfless work.
-Even more importantly, this is a great week for management to recognize nurse achievements and genuinely say “thank you nurses!”
+Each May, there are seven days of opportunity for nurses to reflect on their patient care experiences and congratulate each other for all of their hard and selfless work.
+Even more importantly, this is an excellent week for management to recognize nurse achievements and genuinely say, “thank you, nurses!”

 National Nurses Week should be a time that many burned out and overworked nurses look forward to each year.

-It’s no secret that many nurses are usually not properly celebrated during Nurses Week.
+It’s no secret that many nurses are usually not adequately celebrated during Nurses Week.

 I’m not saying that hospitals need to throw outlandish parties with catered meals and champagne (although that would be nice!).
 Or that we get a cash bonus or prize (also would be nice, but really, who are we kidding here?).